My Spending Freeze: How to Stop Buying Clothes for a Year

 But when I forced myself to get creative with what I had, I realized I could make five or six different looks from just a sweater, a dress, and a pair of leggings or tights.
 Pinterest in particular helped me play around with my basics.

-Not long after I started my yearlong clothing fast, I stopped noticing the lack of shopping bags and credit card bills.
-Instead, this spending freeze gave me a year of better budgeting and self-satisfaction for what I already had.
+Not long after I started my yearlong spending freeze, I stopped noticing the lack of shopping bags and credit card bills.